laravel-notification-channels/facebook/README.md

 ## Usage

+Let's take an invoice-paid-notification as an example.
-You can now use the channel in your `via()` method inside the Notification class.
+You can now use the Facebook channel in your `via()` method, inside the InvoicePaid class.
+The `to($userId)` method defines the Facebook user, you want to send the notification to.

 ``` php
 use NotificationChannels\Facebook\FacebookChannel;